News & Updates Archive

 May 23, 2017

-Workaround, one of the 2016-2017 innovation teams, have won a spot in the 2017 MassChallenge cohort.
+Workaround, one of the 2016-17 innovation teams, won a spot in the 2017 MassChallenge cohort.
 The largest startup accelerator in the world, MassChallenge accepts only 8% of applicants to their yearly accelerator.

 April 30, 2017